 It is one of the areas where we really can make some significant environmental impact with regards to what we use to clean our clothes, how we go about it, and the results speak for themselves.

 If you want to save a heap of money, a heap of plastic and just generally feel good about what you’re doing for the environment, these eco friendly, plastic saving tips are for you.
 Most of you will say, “I am just one person, what can I do?”
 The good news is – you are not alone!
-There are hundreds of thousands of people trying to do their little bit for the planet and get more environmentally friendly in their laundry practise.
+There are hundreds of thousands of people trying to do their little bit for the planet and get more environmentally friendly in their laundry practice.
 Every little bit helps.

 The best part, you won’t just be helping to save the environment, you will also be saving some dollars along the way.
 If you change your mindset on buying clothes and the products you use to wash your clothes, your bank balance, and the environment is going to benefit.
 To become more sustainable in the laundry you don’t have to do anything drastic, just implement some amazingly simple changes.